Internal State of Stretch

 Getting the State of the Robot

-Begin by starting up the stretch driver launch file by typing the following in a terminal.
+Begin by starting up the stretch driver launch file.

-Then utilize the ROS command-line tool, ros2 topic, to display Stretch's internal state information.
-For instance, to view the current state of the robot's joints, simply type the following in a terminal.
+Then utilize the ROS command-line tool rostopic to display Stretch's internal state information.
+For instance, to view the current state of the robot's joints, simply type the following in a new terminal.

-Your terminal will then output the information associated with the
+Your terminal will output the information associated with the

 effort information may vary from what is printed below.